 - Height and weight of members of athletic teams

-Students may withhold directory information by notifying the Registrar in writing within two weeks after the first day of class for each term.
+Students may withhold directory information by notifying the Director of Records and Registration in writing within two weeks after the first day of class for each term.

 Students may not inspect the following as outlined by the Act: